Skip to main content

 - Family Across the Sea.
 Dir.
 Tim Carrier.
 1991.
 A delegation of Gullah-Geechee descendants from Florida, Georgia and the Carolinas visits Sierra Leone to discover the remarkable connections between to the two cultures.
 (57 minutes).

 - The Language You Cry In.
 Dirs.
 Alvaro Toepke, Angel Serrano.
 Perf.
 Vertamae Grosvenor (narrator).
 1998.
 This moving documentary shows how a song passed down through the generations connects one Georgia Geechee family to a Mende village in West Africa.
 (52 minutes).
+Available in Black Studies in Video in Alexander Street, a GALILEO database

 - Stay in De Boat.
 Dirs.
 Michael Broderick, Morgan Furr, Jack Neligan, and Zane Tharp.
 2012.
 South Carolina Gullahs tell their story in this documentary that does not feature a narrator or any other interpretation.The film was supported by a grant from the South Carolina National Heritage Corridor with matching funds from the College of Charleston.